tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * add 'host_ad_site' key in [global] in wapt-get.ini to define a fake ad site for host

-* waptconsole / packages grid : if multiple packages are selected, the associated "show clients" grid lists packages status for selected clients (Enterprise)
+* waptconsole / packages grid : if multiple packages are selected, the associated "show clients" grid shows packages status for all selected clients (Enterprise)

 * waptagent build: add checkbox to enable repo rules lookup when installing agent (Enterprise)